mhieronymus/GUSTAV/README.md

 (first grid search, later MultiNest.
 Needs a GPU version of MultiNest or a version that makes use of multiple results).

+ - Implement scaleLightYield (0.7% of overall runtime)
+ - Implement GetProbabilityQuantiles (8.6% of overall runtime, mainly from Eval that is already implemented for GPU in this package)
+ - More functions from SelectSource (that take ~1.7% of overall runtime)
+ - Wrap everything above and done so far in MillipedeAddOMSourcePairToMatrix (which takes 1.42% (exclusive) of overall runtime)
+ - Add more from GetResponseMatrix (especially deleting the I3FrameObject takes 10% of overall runtime)
+ - Add the rest (too much to list here)

 ## Prerequisites
  - [CUDA](https://developer.nvidia.com/cuda-zone)
  - [CFITSIO](https://heasarc.gsfc.nasa.gov/fitsio/)